From Plan to Action: How Well Do Agents Follow the Plan?: Experimental Design

 To illustrate the concept, Figure~\ref{fig:illustrative-examples} shows three trajectories generated by \SA along with their corresponding \graph and \lang.
 Figure~\ref{fig:illustrative-examples}a shows a \emph{compliant} and \emph{successful} execution. \emph{\SA\textsubscript{DSK-R1}} starts by navigating to the buggy file \texttt{ {nanops.py}} (step 1), creates and executes a reproducing test (steps 2--3), edits the buggy file (step 4), validates the patch by creating and executing a more comprehensive test (steps 5--7), edits the file again to handle corner cases (step 8), and re-executes the test~(step 9) before submitting the patch.
 This yields a \lang of $NR_2PV_3PV$, which is compliant with the instructed plan $\mathcal{L}^\star(\Phi)=NRPV$.
 The execution in Figure~\ref{fig:illustrative-examples}b covers all plan phases in its trajectory, but violates the intended order, with excessive reproduction~\mbox{(steps 1--4)} preceding navigation (steps 5--7) and leading to an \emph{unresolved} patch.
 The execution in Figure~\ref{fig:illustrative-examples}c skips key phases, transitioning directly from navigation (steps 1--3) to patching (step~4) before submission, violating the plan.
 The consequence of plan violation is a low-quality patch that does not resolve the issue.

 We will explain our novel process-centric plan compliance metrics using this illustrative example. $PPC$ measures whether \lang $\mathcal{L}(T,\Phi)$ covers the phases specified in the plan:

-$PPC=1$ if every phase in $\Phi$ appears at least once in the \lang.
+Here, $\mathcal{L}(T,\Phi)_t$ denotes the phase label assigned to the t-th action in trajectory $T$ under the phase vocabulary $\Phi$. $PPC=1$ if every phase in $\Phi$ appears at least once in the \lang.
 In practice, an agent may skip some plan phases, e.g., directly jumping into patching after navigation without reproduction test generation.
 Therefore, $PPC \in [0,1]$.
 In Figure~\ref{fig:illustrative-examples}c, the agent skips reproduction and validation, resulting in $PPC=0.5$.
 The executions in Figure~\ref{fig:illustrative-examples}a and~\ref{fig:illustrative-examples}b cover all plan phases in $\Phi$ and achieve $PPC=1$.

-Not only is covering all phases important, but also following the proper order through trajectory execution. $POC$ measures the fraction of phases in $\mathcal{L}^\star(\Phi)$ that appear in the correct relative order:
+Not only is covering all phases important, but so is following the proper order through trajectory execution. $POC$ measures the fraction of phases in $\mathcal{L}^\star(\Phi)$ that appear in the correct relative order:

 where $\mathrm{LIS}(\cdot)$ denotes the length of the longest increasing subsequence and $i_k$ denotes the first occurrence index of phase $p_k$ in $\mathcal{L}(T,\Phi)$ (if present).
 Phase revisits are allowed; $POC$ evaluates the order of first occurrences.
 In Figure~\ref{fig:illustrative-examples}b, the first occurrence indices of $NRPV$ are $[5,1,8,10]$.
 The longest increasing subsequence is $[1,8,10]$ with length $3$, yielding $POC=\frac{3}{4}$.
 Failing to follow the expected order can cause inefficient trajectories or task failure.
 In Figure~\ref{fig:illustrative-examples}b, the agent begins with reproduction before properly navigating the codebase, leading to repeated modifications to the reproduction script (steps~3--4), and a failed edit at step~8.